Durbatuluk1701/EECS448_Project1/README.md

 # NPM
 Configured in app.js and package.json

-Use command "npm start" or "node app.js" to launch the server on port 3000
+Use command "npm install" then "npm start" or "node app.js" to launch the server on port 3000
 - Node must be installed